mjdbc/mjdbc/README.md

 Now use User type in all queries attached to Db instance.
 Mappers for native Java types are supported by default [(source)](https://github.com/mjdbc/mjdbc/blob/master/src/main/java/com/github/mjdbc/util/Mappers.java) and can be overridden if needed..

+Note: If mapper is not registered manually mjdbc will try to derive it from .MAPPER static field of the mapped object.

 ##### Parameter binders
 Parameters in @Sql interfaces can be bound with @Bind or @BindBean annotations.